zfoo-project/zfoo/README.md

 </dependency>
 ```

-- If you don't want to depend all zfoo modules, you only need to choose to depend on one of them
+- If you don't want to depend on all zfoo modules, you only need to choose to depend on one of them

 ```
 <dependency>